tjbotcz/manuals/en/bring-to-life/README.md

    http://<IP ADDRESS OF TJBOT>/
    ```
    Configure TJBotCZ and enter the credentials from step 5.
+   (Alternatively you can add credentials following instructions in step 16. below)

 7. And now, bring TJBotCZ to life !!!